Committee 2017 - 2018

 |May 10th||Melbourne Conference - Jenny Barker|

-The Inner Wheel Club of Eastern Borders is holding an Indian Curry Night on Saturday 21st April, 2018 in Duns Parish Church Hall at 6.30pm.
-It is in aid of the Manali Hospital Fund, and they are now funding an outreach service of Surgery to the remote parts of Nagaland.
-Dr Donald Macallister will give a presentation after the meal explaining the work that is being done out there.
+The Inner Wheel Club of Eastern Borders recently held an Indian Curry Night in aid of the Manali Hospital Fund, who are are now funding an outreach service of Surgery to the remote parts of Nagaland.
+Dr Donald Macallister gave a presentation after the meal explaining the work that is being done out there and we were able to present him with a cheue for £1,000.

 Our secretary Jenny Barker on her visit to IW club in Melbourne